Cap badge: British Army

 In the British Army (as well as other Commonwealth armies) each regiment and corps has its own cap badge.
 The cap badge of the Queen's Royal Lancers is called a motto by those within the regiment, that of the Royal Horse Artillery is known as a cypher and that of the Coldstream Guards, Scots Guards and Irish Guards is known as a cap star.
 That of the Grenadier Guards is known as the grenade fired proper.

 The concept of regimental badges appears to have originated with the British Army.
-The Encyclopædia Britannicas 1911 Edition notes that although branch badges for infantry, cavalry and so on were common to other armies of the time, only the British Army wore distinctive regimental devices.
+The Encyclopædia Britannicas 1911 edition notes that although branch badges for infantry, cavalry and so on were common to other armies of the time, only the British Army wore distinctive regimental devices.

 Cap badge variations

 Plastic cap badges were introduced during the Second World War, when metals became strategic materials.
-Nowadays many cap badges in the British Army are made of a material called "stay-brite" (anodised aluminium, anodising is an electro-plating process resulting in lightweight shiny badge), this is used because it is cheap, flexible and does not require as much maintenance as brass badges.
+Nowadays many cap badges in the British Army are made of a material called "stay-brite" (anodised aluminium; anodising is an electro-plating process resulting in lightweight shiny badge), used because it is cheap, flexible and does not require as much maintenance as brass badges.

 Regimental cap badges are usually cast as one single piece but in a number of cases they may be cast in different pieces.
-For instance, the badge of the now amalgamated, The Highlanders (Seaforth, Gordons and Camerons) was cast in two separate pieces: the Queen's Crown and the thistle forming one piece, and the stag's head and scroll with regimental motto forming a second piece (see the first picture above).
+For instance, the badge of the now amalgamated Highlanders was cast in two separate pieces: the Queen's Crown and the thistle form one piece, and the stag's head and scroll with regimental motto form a second piece (see the first picture above).

-The Royal Corps of Signals also has a two-part badge.
-The top being a brass crown and the bottom consisting of a silver flying body of Mercury (the winged messenger of the gods – 'Jimmy') above a brass world and the motto certa cito ('swift and sure').
+The Royal Corps of Signals also has a two-part badge, the top being a brass crown and the bottom consisting of a silver flying body of Mercury (the winged messenger of the gods – 'Jimmy') above a brass world and the motto certa cito ('swift and sure').

 Cap badge of British Army colonels and brigadiers.

 A regiment or battalion may maintain variations of the same cap badge for different ranks.
 These variations are usually in the badges' material, size and stylization.
 Variations in cap badges are normally made for: